AntonTheDev/FlightAnimator/README.md

 FlightAnimator is a natural animation engine built on top of CoreAnimation.
 Implemented with a blocks based approach it is very easy to create, configure, cache, and reuse animations dynamically based on the current state.

 FlightAnimator uses CAKeyframeAnimation(s) and CoreAnimationGroup(s) under the hood.
-You can apply animations on a view directly, or cache animations to define states to apply at a later time.
+One can apply animations on a view directly, or cache animations to define states, and apply them at a later time.
 The animations are technically a custom CAAnimationGroup, once applied to the layer, will dynamically synchronize the remaining progress based on the current presentationLayer's values.

 Before beginning the tutorial feel free to clone the repository, and checkout the demo app included with the project.
-In the project you can set different curves for bounds, position, alpha, and transform the experiment by adjusting the easing to see the resulting effects.
+In the project one can set different timing curves for bounds, position, alpha, and transform.
+Feel free to experiment by adjusting the timing curves to explore the resulting effects.

 <br>